mikeAdamss/tidychef/_docs/splashpage.md

 [TODO - link wont work!]()

+_note: as a interim during development, if you open any of the py files in `./datachef/scenarios` with a jupyter notebook or lab and run them, you should get an idea of the functionality we're building out here_.

 ## development

 In addition to the API documentation (see "Submodules" in the left hand menu) the [datachef github repo](https://github.com/mikeAdamss/datachef) also contains details on design choices, guidelines for contributing and an explanation of how datachef can be extended and customised.